lemeow125/DRF_Template/README.md

 ### Deployment

-A sample `docker-compose.demo.yml` is provided which I use to host in hosting the demo.
+A sample `docker-compose.demo.yml` is provided which I use in hosting the demo.
 DEBUG should be set to False when deploying as to not expose the URLs fro Celery Flower and the Django Silk Profiler.
-The local Inbucket container is not present as well so make sure to specify an external SMTP server to process emails properly.
+The local Inbucket container is not present so make sure to specify an external SMTP server to process emails properly.

 ### URLs